KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 Before running anything make sure you have activated the conda environment using ``conda activate autometa``.

-See the :ref:`Install` page for details on setting up your conda environment.
+See the :ref:`Autometa Package Installation` page for details on setting up your conda environment.

 I will be going through this tutorial using the 78Mbp test dataset which can be found here `<https://drive.google.com/drive/u/2/folders/1McxKviIzkPyr8ovj8BG7n_IYk-QfHAgG>`_.
 You only need to download ``metagenome.fna.gz`` from the above link and save it at a directory as per your liking.
 I'm saving it in ``$HOME/tutorial/test_data/``.